Business coaching can play a critical role in the success of your company — but it might not be what you expect.

 As an outside observer, a coach can also pinpoint ways in which you are getting in your own way, or holding back your team.

 Helps establish vision and goals

 If you already have a strong vision and clear goals, coaching can help you achieve them.
 More importantly, coaching ensures the business goals you set are the right ones.

-It’s crucial to create goals that will bring what you are seeking into your life.
+It’s crucial to create long term goals that will bring what you are seeking into your life.
 Instead of arbitrary numbers or empty symbols of success, a coach helps align goals with your values.